 Everyone has had that moment when they storm out of a store resolving never to return.
 There are probably tens of thousands of customers doing so this very minute.
-The thing is, it also happens online, and it’s one of the top impediments to repeat online business.
+The thing is, it also happens online, and it’s one of the top impediments to online customer retention.

 Wait a second, you might say.
 Unlike regular shoppers, online consumers can browse the selections of multiple stores in a heartbeat, and will shop at whatever store has the lowest price.
-What’s the point of worrying about customer loyalty?
+What’s the point of worrying about online customer retention and improving customer loyalty?

 In fact, while online shoppers are more fickle about price and discounts, they are no less loyal.
 Over 70% of online shoppers belong to a loyalty or frequent buyer program, and over 50% of online shoppers are somewhat loyal to at least one online brand.
-So brand loyalty does matter online, and it is a significant way to generate sales.
+So brand loyalty does matter online, and trying to improve customer loyalty is a significant way to generate sales.

 A study by Forbes found that over 70% of all consumers who stopped a shopping at a store did so because of a bad customer service experience.